codespin-ai/codespin/README.md

 ## Tips

 1. Regularly commit prompts and code when satisfied with the generated output.
-2. It's entirely acceptable to make slight modifications to the generated code.
-Regeneration generally respects your edits as long as you use the `--include` argument for the source code.
+2. It's entirely acceptable to make slight manual modifications to the generated code.
+3. Regeneration generally respects your edits as long as you use the `--include` argument for the source code
-3. For significant modifications, consider updating the prompt files.
+4. For significant modifications, consider updating the prompt files rather than directly editing the source code.